Cyber Monday Savings 🔔 Free Tools & More SHOP NOW

 • Power source: Corded

-• Incredibly powerful tool is suitable for use on thick materials
+• Incredibly powerful tool; can use on thick materials

 • Excellent accessories, including Dremel’s EZ Lock cut-off wheels

 When it comes to choosing a top-tier, high-quality rotary tool, the Dremel 4300 is certainly near the top of the list.
-This powerful corded rotary tool features a 1.8-amp (A) motor with a speed range between 5,000 and 35,000 rpm.
-This Dremel rotary tool comes with a detachable work light, a universal chuck, and several accessories including grinding and sanding wheels, cut-off wheels, carving bits, and more.
+This powerful corded rotary tool features a 1.8A motor with a speed range between 5,000 and 35,000 RPM.
+This Dremel rotary tool comes with a detachable work light, a universal chuck, and several accessories including grinding and rotary sanding tool wheels, cut-off wheels, carving bits, and more.
 All of these items fit into a hard case to keep them safe and organized.

 Get the Dremel 4300-5/40 rotary tool kit at Amazon, Lowe’s, or The Home Depot.